British Oceanographic Data Centre: History

 In 1975, BODS was transferred to Bidston Observatory on the Wirral, near Liverpool, as part of the newly formed Institute of Oceanographic Sciences.
-The following year BODS became the Marine Information and Advisory Service (MIAS).
-Its primary activity was to manage the data collected from weather ships, oil rigs and data buoys.
+The following year, BODS became the Marine Information and Advisory Service (MIAS).
+Its primary activity was to manage the data collected from weather ships, oil rigs, and data buoys.
 The data banking component of MIAS was restructured to form BODC in April 1989.
-Its mission was to 'operate as a world-class data centre in support of UK marine science'.
-BODC pioneered a start to finish approach to marine data management.
-This involved: